-17. TRANSACTIONS WITH RELATED PARTIES
+14. TRANSACTIONS WITH RELATED PARTIES

-The related parties of the Fund include the Fund Manager, the Fund Board, the Bank and other funds managed by the Fund Manager.
-In the ordinary course of its activities, the Fund transacts business with its related parties.
+The related parties of the Fund includes the Fund Manager and the Fund Board.
+The Fund transacts with its related parties in the ordinary course of its business.

 In addition to transactions disclosed elsewhere in these financial statements, related party transactions and balances resulting from these transactions are as follows: